lenada/Booktype/var/vagrant/README.md

 ###VirtualBox
 download and install VirtualBox https://www.virtualbox.org/
-### Build essentials
-make sure you have buildtools for your os installed (install XCode and DevTools if your on os x)

 ###rvm
 vagrant and chef are rubies. we could just use the ruby that is already installed on our host machine*.